swisspost/design-system/.changeset/sixty-dancers-ring.md

 '@swisspost/design-system-styles': patch
 ---

-Merged card-control docs and updated choice-card-control stlyes.
+Merged the card-control, checkbox-card and radio button card docs pages and updated the choice-card-control stlyes.